Get Peace Of Mind With HIPAA Compliant VOIP

-, the exchange of information has never been easier for medical clinics.
+The healthcare industry is one that is embracing and enjoying the advantages of modern technology.
+With VoIP, the exchange of information has never been easier for medical clinics.
 There's no doubt that this service is very convenient as it allows clinics the ability to remotely communicate and gain access to shared patient data, anywhere and anytime.
 However, there are security risks concerning Protected Health Information (PHI).
 In order to avoid unpleasant hassles and penalties, it is important that you understand how HIPAA applies to your VoIP service.

 This, however, does not mean that other industries are not subjected to the HIPAA.
 The HIPAA compliance act extends additional requirements to business associates.
 Your VoIP provider is considered to be your business associate since they'll also be dealing with your patients’ PHI.
 Your provider is required to sign the HIPAA compliance Business Associate Agreement (BAA).
 This will provide you with the peace of mind that comes with knowing your VoIP provider is also compliant with the HIPAA.

 Based on this, they may rightfully ask: "Why is it important to be HIPAA compliant?"
 The fact here is that VoIP is no longer about calls only.
 VoIP providers have designed the best-in-class solutions for healthcare than any industry professional can ever imagine.
 Nowadays, VoIP not only enables phone calls and chats between medical staff but also allows them to collaborate with each other on a real-time basis, leave voicemails, record calls, etc.

 Here, we have compiled the required features your HIPAA compliant VoIP provider should offer in order to protect your data privacy and accessibility:

-- As we all know, a VoIP system enables users to access personal data from anywhere.
+2. Access Control- As we all know, a VoIP system enables users to access personal data from anywhere.
 Therefore, it is important to categorize users for the provision of additional access privileges like passwords, data encryption, and a secure network.

 3. Audit Control - All the activities of authenticated users must be recorded in case of future reference.
 However, only preselected users will have access to those records.
-4. Encryption

-– This is to ensure the end-to-end encryption security of transmitted data.
+4. Encryption – This is to ensure the end-to-end encryption security of transmitted data.
 This is why choosing a reliable provider with powerful servers is important; you’ll be able to secure your data from cyber-attacks.
 For not being HIPAA compliant, you may face strict penalties of up to 1.5 million dollars, or worse still, exclusion from the medical industry.
 Therefore data security should be your number one priority, not just a one-time certification.
 Make sure your data is safe and sound by choosing the best provider who will constantly think about the security of your data instead of you.